Sanctuary of Our Lady of Mount Carmel Church

 Father Patrick O'Brien was the founding pastor who built the first church at Wellington near Sheffield.
 In 1888 the Mount Carmel Academy was founded by the Sisters of Mercy in our present Casey Hall building.
 Father Patrick Gill became pastor in 1895, and in 1913, the present Indiana limestone church structure was built in English Tudor Gothic style.

 With the death of Father Gill in 1925, Father Joseph Casey became pastor.
 He completed the interior of the church with the marvelous Kinsella windows, Carrara marble altars and the majestic E. M. Skinner pipe organ.
 The rectory was built in 1923, the convent and school in 1926.
 Father Casey was named Monsignor in 1926 and remained as pastor until his death in 1958.

-Recent additions to the church have included the Eden Chapel with windows designed by Faith Posey of Drehoble Brothers, redecoration of the sanctuary and nave, repair of the Kinsella stained glass, restoration of the E. M. Skinner pipe organ and the installation of the Visser-Rowland tracker action choir organ.
+During Fr.
+Healy's tenure, additions to the church included the Eden Chapel with windows designed by Faith Posey of Drehoble Brothers, redecoration of the sanctuary and nave, repair of the Kinsella stained glass, restoration of the E. M. Skinner pipe organ and the installation of the Visser-Rowland tracker action choir organ.

 History of Mount Carmel

 Mount Carmel is a mountain spur projecting into the sea south of Haifa, Israel.
 Its bold outline can be seen for many miles.
 The name means "garden" or "orchard."
 Always a sacred place and a refuge, the mount had several pagan deities called Baal.
 It was the scene of the struggle and overthrow of the priests of Baal, publicly challenged by the prophet Elijah as recounted in the Bible (I Kings XVIII, 19ff).
 Tradition has maintained the existence of prayerful hermits, followers of the prophet, resident thereafter, worshiping and honoring the one true God.